-Admittedly, completion of background checks is far from perfect (23 percent of respondents confessed to only doing the background checks sometimes and 11 percent never perform them), but this is the most common way for the lie to be found out.
+Admittedly, completion of background checks is far from perfect (23% of respondents confessed to only doing the background checks sometimes, with 11% never performing them) but, if you lie on a resume, the background check is the most likely way to be found out.

 Resume lies have serious consequences

 If your answer to “can you lie on a resume?” is still hanging in the balance, it might help you to know what the consequences are if you get caught.